ethiffeault/ejson/README.md

 ```
     value name is : John
 ```
-write it back to a string
+write it back to a string:
 ```cpp
     string jsonOutput;
     Json::Write(value, jsonOutput);